jmechnich/github2gitea/README.md

 ## Minimal settings required for running

-First, create a Personal Access Token on GitHub with at least scope 'repo'.
+First, create a Personal Access Token on GitHub with at least scope `repo`.
 Consider setting an unlimited lifetime.

 Create a Gitea access token for your user.